Working with Parents

 In the mornings we encourage independence very early on in the term so ask the parents to allow their children to come into the cloakroom and classrooms on their own.
 The parents are able to write any messages they have on the post it notes provided and if necessary teachers are always on hand to speak to the parents at the end of the school day.

 Weekly home learning tasks are designed to encourage a family approach to learning, these are varied in content and outcome to build on the multitude of skills of the children and parents.
-We also actively encourage parents to provide us with a WOW! moment on a post it note each week, this helps us form a picture of the child’s home experiences and achievements.
+We also actively encourage parents to provide us with a WOW! moment on Tapestry each week, this helps us form a picture of the child’s home experiences and achievements.

 At termly parents evenings the parents are encouraged to make comments on their child’s learning on the parents evening report form.